GuyDupenloup/gpt2_model_from_research_papers/README.md

     (768 dimensional states and 12 attention heads).
 For the position-wise feed-forward networks, we used 3072 dimensional inner states."

 As in the original transformer, the inner layer's size is 4x the size of the output layer.
-As there is no mention of it in the GPT-2 paper, we assume that this 4x ratio is valid for all the GPT-2 model sizes.
+As there is no mention of it in the GPT-2 paper, I assumed that this 4x ratio is valid for all the GPT-2 model sizes.

 Also mentioned in the same section of the GPT paper: